riseupalex/CitComAI-Hub.github.io/docs/documentation/data_space_connector/fiware_connector/aws_deployment.md

 We will explain the steps involved in creating a Red Hat OpenShift Service cluster on AWS (ROSA).

 ### Login and quota verification
-To log in to ROSA CLI, we need to obtain our Red Hat account token from the following link: https://console.redhat.com/openshift/create/rosa/getstarted
+To log in to ROSA CLI, we need to obtain our Red Hat account token from the following [link](https://console.redhat.com/openshift/create/rosa/getstarted)

 ```bash
 rosa login --token=<RED_HAT_TOKEN>